Azure/azure-render-hub/README.md

 ## What's Supported

-The Render Farm Manager is currently in Public Preview and therefore a 'work in progress'.
+Azure Render Hub is currently in Public Preview and therefore a 'work in progress'.
 The following scenarios are currently supported.

 **Deadline 10**